 With this technology, I can see whole design team meetings on the site could become a thing of the past.

-All parties would be able to meet in the virtual model, created by either laser scans of an environment built from images using photogrammetry software (such as Autodesk Recap) and discuss plans.
-The virtual model would only take one person to create and would form part of their daily / weekly to do list, whilst also creating an incremental record of the build.
+All parties would be able to meet in the virtual model, created by laser scans of an environment built from images using photogrammetry software (such as Autodesk Recap) and discuss plans.
+The virtual model would only take one person to create and would form part of their daily/weekly to do list, whilst also creating an incremental record of the build.

 All involved would have access to the same ‘real-time’ information, enabling them to make informed design decisions.

-To give even greater impact to this method of working, the BIM model could also then be superimposed on to the real-world information.
+To give an even greater impact to this method of working, the BIM model could also then be superimposed on real-world information.
 The time-saving in travelling alone would quickly pay for the hardware/training and extra time on-site!